kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_112.md

 ## NOA

+### Overview

+The behaviors of a marketing agency in the context of green cities are driven by their specific needs, opportunities, and capabilities.
+Their automatic needs are driven by the potential business opportunities presented by green cities and GBNs, as well as the desire to enhance their reputation and brand image associated with sustainable initiatives.
+These motivations lead them to actively seek out projects that promote eco-friendly products and services.
+Their reflective needs are driven by the desire to build expertise and knowledge in green cities and sustainable living, as well as to fulfill their own ethical values by aligning their work with environmentally conscious projects.
+The opportunities present themselves in both physical and social aspects.
+Physical opportunities arise from the adoption of sustainable practices in GBNs such as renewable energy, energy efficiency, sustainable transportation, and green spaces.
+Social opportunities arise from community engagement, health and well-being initiatives, education and awareness programs, and the promotion of social cohesion.
+In order to fulfill these needs and take advantage of the opportunities, marketing agencies need certain capabilities.
+These include knowledge and expertise in sustainable practices and green technologies, access to resources and infrastructure, communication channels, perception and understanding of stakeholders, creativity and innovation in marketing strategies, collaboration and partnership with relevant stakeholders, and awareness of behavior change principles.
+By leveraging their capabilities, marketing agencies are able to effectively market green cities and GBNs, driving behavior change towards sustainable living.

 ### Needs

-nIn the context of green cities or Green Building neighborhoods (GBNs), the needs or motivations of a marketing agency can be defined using the NOA (Needs, Opportunities, Abilities) framework.
+In the context of green cities or Green Building neighborhoods (GBNs), the needs or motivations of a marketing agency can be defined using the NOA (Needs, Opportunities, Abilities) framework.

 Automatic Needs/Motivations:
 1. Business Opportunities: Marketing agencies may be motivated by the potential business opportunities presented by green cities and GBNs.
 As the concept of sustainability and eco-friendly living gains popularity, there is a growing demand for marketing services to promote green technologies, products, and services.